-This report includes recommended amendments to the policy to align with recent changes to state and federal laws.
-The Personnel Policies and Procedures were adopted in 2003 and last reviewed in 2024.
-For ease of review, proposed amendments to the policy are indicated in redline format in Attachment 1 and are summarized in the table below.
+This report includes recommended changes to the policy to align with the recent requirement by state law for employers to adopt a Prevention Program.
+For ease of review, proposed amendments to the policy and the proposed Prevention Program are indicated in redline format in Attachment 1.